Games People Play (Modern Family): Plot

 Phil (Ty Burrell) gets a new RV after selling a house and he wants to go to Yellowstone National Park for the summer, so he takes everyone on a test-drive just to get a taste of what the trip will be like.
 Claire (Julie Bowen) believes that the trip with an RV is not a good idea because she knows that having all the kids together in the same place can easily turn into a disaster.
 Without saying anything to Phil, the five of them set off.she lets him discover it by himself.
-At first the kids behave nicely, which frustrates Claire; but then a bee got into the car and chaos ensued.
+At first the kids behave nicely, which frustrates Claire; but then a bee gets into the car and chaos ensues.
 Phil gets mad at Claire and the kids as he just wants a nice family vacation together.
 In the end, all of them work things out.

 In the meantime, Manny (Rico Rodriguez) tries to find his backpack that he thinks he has left in Luke's (Nolan Gould) room.
 Gloria (Sofía Vergara) breaks into the house along with him and Jay (Ed O'Neill) to search for it.
 Capitalizing on the situation, Gloria and Jay end up snooping through Phil and Claire's stuff, something that they also do later at Mitch (Jesse Tyler Ferguson) and Cameron's (Eric Stonestreet) house once Manny remembers that his backpack is not in Luke's room but at Mitch and Cam's house instead.
 While snooping around, they find out that they were not invited to a game night and they start wondering why Mitch and Cam did not invite them.
 It is then revealed that Manny has forgotten to give them the invitation to the game night, and decides to hide it after condemning them for not being game night material.
 Later they found out that Manny hid the invitation, but decide not to get mad at him.

 Meanwhile, Lily (Aubrey Anderson-Emmons) participates at a gymnastics competition and she does great.
 Cam and Mitch's competitive spirits, along with a series of miscommunications, though, gets them frowned upon by the parents of other kids.